How is Mathematics organised at Balcarras School?

-Again this year, pupils who have started at Balcarras in the bottom set in Y7 have achieved A grades at GCSE in Y11
+Again this year, pupils who have started at Balcarras in the bottom set in Y7 have achieved grade 8 at GCSE in Y11.

 During Y7, changes are made between sets if it is clear that a student is wrongly placed.